cartant/ts-action/README.md

 function fsa<T>()
 ```

-The `fsa` method constructs the `config` for the `action` method.
+The `fsa` function constructs the `config` for the `action` function.
 To declare action properties within a `payload` property, call it like this:

 ```ts
 const foo = action("FOO", fsa<{ name: string }>());